move-coop/parsons/docs/training_guides/etl_best_practices.rst

     Many big software companies, such as Google, maintain clients in various languages to encourage people to use their APIs.
 We use `Google's Python client <https://googleapis.github.io/google-api-python-client/docs/>`_, which means we have access to all the cool features that Google developers have added to that client.

     Many smaller software companies, including most progressive organizations, do not have enough resources to maintain clients.
 For those connectors, we use `our own simple client <https://github.com/move-coop/parsons/blob/main/parsons/utilities/api_connector.py>`_ to make requests.
-It does not have any addition features.
+It does not have any additional connector-specific features.

     You can access the client on a connector, whatever kind it is, with the method ``client``, ie ``mobilize.client``.
-Sometimes, like in the case of Google Sheets, the client has a different, custom name (``google_sheets.gspread_client``).
-We're trying to make everything consistent but we haven't quite managed it yet, alas.
+(Sometimes, like in the case of Google Sheets, the client has a different, custom name such as ``google_sheets.gspread_client``.
+We're trying to make everything consistent but we haven't quite managed it yet, alas!)

 Let's just re-write the code above to show you what it would look like if we were using the client to do it::